Sandor-Toth/crash-guide/README.md

-In the cheat-sheets, we have collected some useful material on different areas that can help you to understand it quickly and easily or serve as a reminder later.
+In the crash-guide, I have collected some useful material on different areas that can help you to understand it quickly and easily or serve as a reminder later.